 License

-Joplin appears to have several advantages over Zen, particularly in popularity, activity, maturity and features.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Both Joplin and Zen have their unique strengths and serve similar purposes effectively.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS, JSX.
-However, they differ in their additional technology choices: Joplin uses Bash, Typescript, Python, SCSS, Rust, C, Objective-C, Java, Ruby, C++, Swift, Kotlin, MATLAB while Zen leverages Golang.
+However, they differ in their additional technology choices: Joplin uses Bash, Typescript, Python, SCSS, C, Rust, Objective-C, Java, Swift, C++, Ruby, Kotlin, MATLAB while Zen leverages Golang.

 Zen is licensed under AGPL-3.0, while Joplin's license terms are not publicly specified.